Visyond/website-hugo/site/content/pricing.md

   - list:
       - descr: >-
           When you signup for a free trial you get all the features of Visyond, for free, for 30 days.
 No credit card required.
-If you signup with LinkedIn it only takes a click.
+If you sign up with LinkedIn or Google it only takes a click.
       - descr: >-
           You can enter your billing information and choose a plan at any time during your trial period but you will be billed only after the trial